richardwilkes/gcs_master_library/Library/Markdown/Help/Scripting Guide.md

 - `heightInInches: number`: The entity's height, in inches.
 - `weightInPounds: number`: The entity's weight, in pounds,
 - `sizeModifier: number`: The entity's size modifier.
+- `liftingStrength: number`: The entity's ST for lifting purposes.
+- `strikingStrength: number`: The entity's ST for striking purposes.
+- `throwingStrength: number`: The entity's ST for throwing purposes.
 - `extraDiceFromModifiers: boolean`: true if the Modifying Dice + Adds option from B269 is in use.

 ### Methods for entity